 This figure originated in the Jemez Pueblo, where he was a bringer of rain before harvest.

 Kachina House offers a wide array of Native American made items, including handmade Hopi Katsina dolls.
 A beautiful way to acknowledge Talangva and the Niman ceremony, these Katsina dolls make lovely gifts.
-Purchase yours online or give our Sedona, Arizona shop a call at800-304-3290 to place your order by phone.
+Purchase yours online or give our Sedona, Arizona shop a call at 800-304-3290 to place your order by phone.